Description

 The African American Theme Program (AATP): Living & Learning Amongst the African Diaspora

-In partnership with the African American Student Development Office (AASD), the African American Theme Program (AATP) provides a community for students to exist in Black spaces at Cal while building community and learning from Black/African theorists, scholars and organizers.
+In partnership with the African American Student Development Office (AASD), the African American Theme Program (AATP) provides a community for students to build community and learn about Black/African theorists, scholars and organizers.
 A live-in Theme Program Resident Assistant (TPRA) provides resources and support for residents’ social and academic needs.
-Our academic seminar (AAS194), programs, community service projects, and resources encourage solidarity and unity among Black students of all backgrounds – cultivating a broader understanding of social issues within the global African diasporic context.
-Residents and interested community members are encouraged to openly discuss specific issues related to the African diaspora in the University community, the country, and the world.
+Our academic seminar (AAS194), is designed to serve as a transitional support course for African American students, specifically first year frosh and first year transfers.
+The course will focus on enhancing and developing skills to aid in personal, academic, and social success while exploring what it means to be an African American/Black/African Diasporic student at UC Berkeley.
+Participants are encouraged to openly discuss specific issues related to the African diaspora in the University community, the country, and the world.
 Students will gain leadership skills, learn to better understand one another, build CommUNITY that can last a lifetime, and have fun!

 Program Requirements